RazerBlade6/Data-Structures-and-Algos/README.md

 Week 3: Implementation of SINGLY LINKED LIST using arrays in C

 Week 4: Implementation of Linear and Binary Search in C

+Week 5: Implementation of Merge Sort in C

+Week 6: Implementation of Single-Pivot Quicksort in C